Anglo-Persian capture of Hormuz: Aftermath

-Following the loss of Hormuz, Portuguese forces, led by Rui Freire de Andrade, launched several attempts at military reconquest in 1623, 1624, 1625 and 1627, as well as a diplomatic attempt in 1631, but all failed.
+Following the loss of Hormuz, Portuguese forces, led by Rui Freire de Andrade, launched several attempts at military reconquest in 1623, 1624, 1625, and 1627, as well as a diplomatic attempt in 1631, but all failed.
 On the other hand, the Portuguese moved to Muscat (which became their new central base of operations in the Gulf), in turn establishing a trading post in Basra in 1623, at the mouth of the Euphrates River.
-That same year, Rui Freire de Andrada reconquered the Fort of Soar, which had been lost the previous year to the Persians, and transformed it into a new base of operations in Khasab (on the Musandam peninsula).
+That same year, Rui Freire de Andrade reconquered the Fort of Soar, which had been lost the previous year to the Persians, and transformed it into a new base of operations in Khasab (on the Musandam peninsula).
 Gaspar Leite also managed to conquer Quelba Fort in 1624, and Mateus de Seabra did the same with Mada Fort.

 In 1625/1630, following the Battle of Hormuz (1625), the Portuguese signed a truce with the Persians, who allowed the Portuguese to establish a trading post and fortification at Bandar Kong, which is located on the coast of Iran.
 Then, in 1631, the Portuguese built the Julfar fort (but it would be lost in 1633), a strategic point of great importance on the Musandam peninsula, and which experienced a period of great prosperity during the Portuguese occupation, serving as a large warehouse of regional trade.
-The main character of the Luso-Persian war, Rui Freire de Andrada, died in September 1633, and was buried in the church of San Agustín (Muscat).
+The main character of the Luso-Persian war, Rui Freire de Andrade, died in September 1633, and was buried in the church of San Agustín (Muscat).
 After his death, peace treaties were concluded with the Persians and the English in 1635.

 The Portuguese empire in the Persian Gulf would end up stabilizing again, despite the fall of the fortress of Hormuz.
 New fortifications and trading posts were founded, such as those of Soar, Julfar, Doba, Libédia, Mada, Corfação, Caçapo, Congo (Bandar Congo), and Basra.

 Political impact

 Within the Hispanic Monarchy, the event led to the Council of Portugal radicalizing its warlike stance having been influenced by the local governors and advisors opposing any attempt to develop an alliance between the Portuguese and English in the East Indies.
 In Madrid there was a desire to declare war on those who challenged the Portuguese monopoly in the Indian Ocean trade notably the English and the Dutch since the Portuguese feared that its reputation of their Empire would be tarnished among the natives of Asia.
 There was a fear that giving concessions to the "northern nations" would make the English to be more daring, with less respect for the power of the King of Spain.
-In addition, there was a concern that France and Poland-Lithuania woukd take advatage and also trade in India.
+In addition, there was a concern that France and Poland-Lithuania would take advantage and also trade in India.
 This was perceived as serious damage to Portuguese trade and its monopoly based on the papal bulls of the Treaty of Tordesillas.

 It is in no way fit for His Majesty's service, for the reputation of his greatness, for the good of that state [of India], nor for his entire monarchy, to admit any nation of Europe to trade in India.